 Weber recalled how a CalWORKS counselor motivated her when she said, “You could be doing more.”
 She said that CalWORKS kept her grounded and encouraged her to get involved on campus.
-This nudging pushed her join the Associated Student Government (ASG) where she became a legislative commissioner in 2016-2017, the public relations commissioner in fall 2016, and an associate justice in 2016-2017.
+This nudging pushed her join the Associated Student Government (ASG) where she became a legislative commissioner in 2016-2017, the public relations commissioner in fall 2016, and an associate justice in spring 2016.
 Thanks to her participation in ASG, Weber attended regional and statewide conferences opening the doors to her meeting student leaders from community colleges statewide.
 She even attended a national conference in Washington, D.C.
 Her additional campus involvement includes the EOPS (Extended Opportunities Programs and Services) Club for which she served as the representative on Inter-Club Council.
 In the community, Weber volunteers for T3 Mentoring where she helps with enrichment workshops for Santa Ana youth that focus on Hip hop songwriting, break dancing, and more.

 In the coming year, Weber, a third-year student at SAC, will focus her energies on completing additional coursework prior to transfer and her new role as the RSCCD student trustee.
 In her new role, she wants student leadership at both Santa Ana and Santiago Canyon colleges to feel supported.
 She feels that some of the critical issues community college students face include boosting success in writing and math and ensuring that resources meet student needs.
 One of her first goals as student trustee will be to hold listening sessions at both campuses to make sure she understands the priorities for the year ahead.